wagihmohamed/Talabat/README.md

-# MV-ECOMMERCE
+# Talabatk

-This the super admin dashboard
+This the super admin dashboard for Talabatak

 ## Project structure